RezkyAgungArdiansyah/Operation-Research/README.md

 # Operation-Research
-this is some of Matlab code about simplex method and big - M method
+### simplex method and big - M method

-simpleks method is popular method to solve linear programing, the step to use this code is
+* simpleks method is popular method to solve linear programing, the step to use this code is :
 1. it will ask to how many the constraints do you have..
 2. next it will ask you to input what is your objective function, eg. 2x1+3x2 ==> [2 3]
 3. next u input your constraint, eg. 3x1+4x2 < 5 ==> [3 4 5] ==> '<'